Skip to main content

 Technical Analysis

 CVE-2025-15046 is a stack-based buffer overflow vulnerability identified in the Tenda WH450 router firmware version 1.0.0.18.
-The vulnerability resides in an unknown function within the HTTP request handler component, specifically the /goform/PPTPClient endpoint.
-The flaw is triggered by manipulating the netmsk argument in the HTTP request, which leads to a stack overflow condition.
-This type of vulnerability allows an attacker to overwrite the stack memory, potentially enabling arbitrary code execution or causing a denial of service.
-The attack vector is network-based and requires no authentication or user interaction, making it highly exploitable remotely.
-The CVSS 4.0 vector indicates an attack complexity of low, no privileges required, no user interaction, and a high impact on confidentiality, integrity, and availability.
-Although no exploits are currently observed in the wild, the public disclosure of exploit code increases the likelihood of exploitation attempts.
-The vulnerability affects the core network functionality of the router, which is often deployed in enterprise and small-to-medium business environments, making it a critical threat to network security and stability.
+The vulnerability resides in the HTTP request handler component, specifically within an unknown function processing the /goform/PPTPClient endpoint.
+The issue arises due to improper validation and handling of the 'netmsk' argument, which can be manipulated by an attacker to overflow the stack buffer.
+This overflow can corrupt adjacent memory, potentially allowing arbitrary code execution or denial of service.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly dangerous.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:H/VA:H/SC:N/SI:N/SA:N/E:P) indicates network attack vector, low attack complexity, no privileges or user interaction needed, and high impact on confidentiality, integrity, and availability.
+Although no active exploitation has been reported, the public disclosure of exploit code increases the likelihood of attacks.
+The vulnerability affects only version 1.0.0.18 of the Tenda WH450, a device commonly used in small to medium enterprise and home network environments.
+The absence of vendor patches at the time of disclosure necessitates immediate defensive actions to mitigate risk.

 Potential Impact